abdelrhmanghaly-whp/String-search-in-files/README.md

 # Module training short project
 String search
-using os library to direct your input - txt - path
+using os module to direct your input - txt - path